-Since 1981 the Assemblies of God has planted more than 150 churches in the Maniema Province.
-But in 2005, still only one of those churches had a trained pastor.
+Since 1981 more than 150 AG churches have been planted in the Maniema Province.
+But in 2005 only one of those churches had a trained pastor.
 The remote location of this province, combined with many years of war, prevented church leaders from being able to access Bible school training in the nation’s capital.
-In 2005 we held a leadership conference in Kindu, the provincial capital, to encourage and strengthen chuch leaders and assess their need for training.
-We were told that it was the first time that an AG missionary had ever set foot in the Maniema Province.
-National church leaders came from hundreds of miles away, many walking for weeks, just to attend the conference.
-They were pleading with us to find a way to bring training to their province.
+In 2005 we held a leadership conference in Kindu, the provincial capital, to encourage and strengthen church leaders and assess their need for training.
+National church leaders came from hundreds of miles away, many walking for weeks just to attend the conference.
+They were pleading with us to bring training to their province.

 Kindu Bible School – Project #4880

 Population: 1.8 million

 Trained AG Pastors in 2006: 1

 In February 2007 we opened a Bible school extension in Kindu.
 More than 80 students enrolled that first year, many of whom graduated after three years of training.
 In spite of numerous difficulties, the students and faculty of this Bible school extension continue to impress us with their perseverance and commitment.
 Students are still coming from far and wide to be trained for ministry in Kindu.
 One of our professors would come to almost every session from Shabunda by motorcycle, risking his life to pass through the dense jungle terrain still controlled by Hutu rebels.
 We are grateful for the impact this Bible school is having in the Maniema Province.